Federal Plus Loans

 Graduate PLUS loans

 Graduate students may borrow up to their cost of attendance, less any other aid for the academic year.
-The current interest rate is 7.21%.
+Please follow the link for the current low interest rate.
 Graduate students are required to complete the Graduate PLUS Loan online at www.studentloans.gov.